ray-project/ray/doc/source/rllib-training.rst

 Specifying Parameters
 ~~~~~~~~~~~~~~~~~~~~~

-Each algorithm has specific hyperparameters that can be set with ``--config``.
+Each algorithm has specific hyperparameters that can be set with ``--config``, in addition to a number of `common hyperparameters <https://github.com/ray-project/ray/blob/master/python/ray/rllib/agents/agent.py>`__.
 See the
 `algorithms documentation <rllib-algorithms.html>`__ for more information.

 In an example below, we train A3C by specifying 8 workers through the config flag.